 It works best when the number of petitioners is high.
 That way we can send a clear message to:

 - The Irish government: we want to show the government that people care about this issue and that it is no longer something we can ignore

 - General public: we use the petition to build awareness around FGM in Ireland.
 We believe that the more people know about this issue – the greater chance we have of solving it

 - Survivors of FGM: signing and sharing the petition is a powerful expression of solidarity to the survivors of FGM.
 When you sign and decide to join our community of donors as well, you’re helping entire communities reject FGM.

 According to 2016 Central Statistics Office (CSO), there is an estimated 5,790 women and girls living in Ireland who have undergone FGM.
 In addition to this, CSO estimates that there are as many as 1,632 girls living in Ireland who are estimated to be at high risk.

 The collected data included the number of women residing in Ireland from FGM-practising countries between the ages of 15 and 44, broken down by age group and country of origin.
 The number of women from each country and in each age group was then integrated with applicable global prevalence data from the World Health Organisation.

 Census data is subject to several limitations.
-It is likely to be an underestimate, as some individuals and groups may be hesitant to participate in the census.
+According to the Irish Family Planning Association (IFPA), these figures are likely to be an underestimate.
+This is because some individuals and groups may be hesitant to participate in the census.
 Furthermore, the Central Statistics Office collected this data four years ago.
 Recent trends of inward migration to Ireland have shown an increase in the number of women from FGM-practising countries, therefore, we would expect this number to be even higher.